ariellyrycs/port-search-task/README.md

 # Port search

-This is a project that help visualize transportation ships between different cities consumer xeneta api.
+This is a project that helps visualize transportation ships between different cities consuming xeneta api.

 Create .env file out of the .env.example and append api key to access the API